jht1493/ICM-2020-Code/weeks/02_animation.md

 ## Saving the canvas

-  - You are experimenting and create an interesting pattern.
-Let's make it easy to save it.
+  - When you are experimenting and create an interesting pattern it would be nice to easily save it.
 Here's an example of a button to save your canvas as a png file.

 [sketch - 2.5 setup pattern draw_shape1 save](https://editor.p5js.org/jht1493/sketches/D34BIqcoE)